 Hanukkah (or Chanukah) is a Jewish celebration that occurs on the 25th of the month of Kislev every year.
 Since the Jewish calendar’s a lunar calendar, sometimes Hanukkah happens in late November and sometimes it happens toward the New Year.
-This year Hanukkah begins on the evening of December 22, and runs through the 29th.
+This year Hanukkah begins on the evening of November 28 and runs through December 6.

 Hanukkah, called the Festival of Lights, is celebrated by lighting menorahs, eating food fried in oil, and doing acts of charity.